Skip to main content

 info

 Inside the original deposit.json file used for staking you can count each validator's public key in sequential order starting from 0.
-The validator starting index is the index of the first validator key you would like to withdraw (i.e. validator key 1 has an index of 0, validator key 2 has an index of 1 etc.).
-For most stakers, the validator starting index should be set to 0 for withdrawing all their validator keys, however the validator starting index will be different if you choose to skip withdrawing some validators.
+The validator starting index is the index of the first validator key you would like to withdraw (i.e. validator key 1 has an index of 0, validator key 2 has an index of 1, etc...).
+For most stakers, the validator starting index should be set to 0 for withdrawing all their validator keys, however the validator sftarting index will be different if you choose to skip withdrawing some validators.
 There are other niche cases where the mnemonic is used for deposit generation multiple times, resulting in a different validator starting index.
+Validators spanning across different mnemonics will need to be counted separately with starting index as 0 on each of them.

 info

 Validator indices need to be provided sequentially without skipped indices in the order of original creation.
-You can find the order in your original deposit.json file.
+You can typically find the order in your original deposit.json file.
 The generate-bls-to-execution-change command needs to be repeated in cases where multiple validator keys that are not in sequential order need to be withdrawn, and will require either merging of the output files or multiple blstoexecutionchange submissions.
+In the case of validators requiring different withdrawal addresses you will need to also repeat this process using the validator start index of the validator that the different withdrawal address.

 1. Next you will be asked for your withdrawal credentials, which you should now have if you followed this guide